 The fund advisor dies or resigns or evidence of his or her incapacity is provided to the Foundation, and if no successor advisor has been named.

 All named successor advisors are unable or unwilling to serve as such.

-No recommendations are made with respect to grants from the fund for a period of three years and, during such period, the advisor or successor advisor does not reply to the Foundation’s attempts to contact them.
+Should grant activity stop for more than a three-year period, Activating Grantmaking steps were followed as described in the Fund Activity Policy without result

 If the fund becomes inactive, the Foundation will deem the advisory period to have ended and will initiate distributions from the fund in accordance with the provisions of the fund agreement.

 Termination